 So Michael Levine’s book takes this same philosophy and applies it to the business world.
 I agree with it 100%.

-You don’t need to be a rocket scientist to recognise that many businesses fail or don’t reach the heights they could because they don’t focus on the small problems, irritations and frustrations (broken windows) of their clients or customers.
+You don’t need to be a rocket scientist to recognize that many businesses fail or don’t reach the heights they could because they don’t focus on the small problems, irritations and frustrations (broken windows) of their clients or customers.
 Thing is, if the owners aren’t bothered, this permeates throughout the organisation (more broken windows) and ultimately the customer goes elsewhere.

 You know this is true just from your own experiences.
 The key is to make sure that whenever you spot a broken window, it’s fixed.
 And fixed immediately.